nwplus/Aurora/README.md

 `npm run build`

-Copy files in dist to package
+Copy files in dist to package.
+Make sure to update the version in package.json or it won't publish.

 To publish to npm (login required)